OpenTerrace/openterrace-python/paper/paper.md

 ![](../docs/_figures/schematic.svg)

+# Features and functionality

+# Target Audience

 `OpenTerrace` serves different purposes.
-First, it was designed to be used by both researchers doing research projects and industry making design decisions.
-Also, it has now proven useful for engineering students working on semester projects where the learning outcome includes both thermal energy storage knowledge and coding experience with Python.
+First and foremost it is a research tool to be used by researchers and industry for design decisions.
+Also, it has now proven in an educational context where engineering students become familiar with thermal storage systems, test out new ideas, or extend the functionality of OpenTerrace to include new  and improve their where the learning outcome includes both thermal energy storage knowledge and coding experience with Python.

 # Acknowledgements